Feeds:

 “The glory is ‘the glory of the Lord’, and we behold it ‘as in a mirror’. to gaze by faith into the gospel is to behold Christ, who in this same passage is described as ‘the image of God’ (4:4) and elsewhere as ‘the image of the invisible God’ (Col. 1:15) and ‘the effulgence of the Father’s glory and the impress of His substance’ Heb.
 1:3) To see Him is to see the Father, and to behold His glory is to behold the glory as of the only begotten from the Father (Jn.
 14:9; 1:14).
 And to contemplate Him who is the Father’s image is progressively to be transformed into that image.
 The effect of continuous beholding is that we are continuously being transformed ‘into the same image’, that is, into the likeness of Christ–and increasingly so: ‘from glory to glory’.” (pp. 117-118)

 To set anything else as a goal is settling for something infinitely less.
-But this is not a goal we reach by our own strength but by the work of the Spirit who works this transformation in us.
-So we are not less hopeless and defeated but victorious and exceedingly hopeful.
+This is not a goal we reach by our own strength but by the work of the Spirit who works this transformation in us.
+So we are not left hopeless and defeated but victorious and exceedingly hopeful.

 While his friends were busy chasing girls, scrambling to finish their blank homework pages, and anxiously wondering about their future, he was comforting his mother and caring for his brother as the image of his father took up the place of the long discarded credit card.
 Behind it, he scribbled down the words, “For to me to live is Christ and to die is gain…,” wondering at the mystery that his father would consider death a gain.